donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

   * checking known on-chain addresses to ***find certain tokens, values, and UUTs***
   * ***starting a transaction***, or joining one already in progress
-  * contributing a value, or a token or ***UUT into a contract***, and computing correct values.
+  * contributing a value, or a token or ***UUT into a transaction***, computing correct values, and ensuring the right contract-scripts are triggered
     - these can call into "on-chain" Helios code to ensure key business logic has a single point of origination
   * ***returning a UUT*** to its point of origin so it can be used next time
   * failing to build a transaction if the current user doesn't have access to the key inputs for the needed transaction

 #### Every involved contract script can contribute elements such as these

 ... in ways people find needful for their transactions.
-A **transaction context** ***provides a fluent container*** and integrates partial-transactions contributed by separate scripts in a constellation.
+A **transaction context** ***provides a fluent container*** for transaction-building, and it integrates partial-transactions contributed by separate scripts in a constellation.

 This **collaboration and composition** pattern enables sets of contracts (their off-chain aspects) to start, embellish, augment and delegate transaction-building policy.
 Together, ***they form the transactions  needed for your dApp to make progress and fulfill its purpose***.

 #### Collaborative on-chain validation

 In the same way collaborating off-chain components work together, their on-chain parts also collaborate, each validating their important parts and guarding against wrongly-built transactions.

+{% callout title="on-chain vs off-chain" %}
+    Off-chain dApp code makes the transactions people want.

+    On-chain contract scripts guard against txns people DON'T WANT.
+{% /callout %}

 #### Results